James-Kamau3/savannah_test/README.md

 Sends SMS alerts to customers when a new order is created using the Africa's Talking SMS Gateway.

 ### Unit Testing
-Comprehensive test coverage with Django's testing framework and coverage analysis.
+Comprehensive test coverage with Django's testing framework.

 ### CI/CD
 Automated continuous integration and deployment pipelines.